parallaxsecond/parsec-book/src/parsec_security/secure_deployment.md

 - In a deployment using **Unix Peer Credentials authentication**, everyone else can have read and execute permission on the socket folder.
 - In a deployment using **Unix Peer Credentials authentication**, when a Unix account is deleted, all of its Parsec keys must also be deleted (O-11).
+This can be done using a [Parsec Client library](../parsec_users.md) or the [`parsec-tool`](https://github.com/parallaxsecond/parsec-tool). **Warning:** delete keys with caution and with the knowledge that they will never be needed again, as after this you will not be able to use them ever again.
-- The Parsec configuration must not be reloaded with a different authenticator is Parsec is currently storing keys (O-12).
+- The Parsec configuration must not be reloaded with a different authenticator if Parsec is currently storing keys (O-12).
+To use a different authenticator the `mappings` folder should point to a new, unused, location.
+Alternatively, all keys should be deleted.

 # Using systemd